asmirnou/watsor/README.md

 ## Configuration

 Watsor uses the [YAML](https://yaml.org/) syntax for configuration.
 The basics of YAML syntax are block collections and mappings containing key-value pairs.
 Each item in a collection starts with a `-` while mappings have the format `key: value`.
-Watsor performs config validation and, if you specify duplicate keys or missing values, prints the message at the start.
+Watsor performs config validation and, if you specified duplicate keys, missed some values or have wrong YAML syntax, prints the error message at the start.

 Please find an example [configuration](config/config.yaml) file with explanatory comments that you can use as a template.